DePayFi/web3-exchanges/README.md

 ### Route

-A Route is provided by `route` in the following structure:
+Routes are returned by calling `route`.
+A single Route has the following structure:

 ```
 {